pyserial/pyserial/documentation/pyserial_api.rst

     - ``poll_modem``: The client issues NOTIFY_MODEMSTATE requests when status
       lines are read (CTS/DTR/RI/CD).
 Without this option it relies on the server sending the notifications automatically (that's what the RFC suggests and most servers do).
-Enable this option when :meth:`getCTS` does not work as expected, i.e. for servers that do not send notifications.
+Enable this option when :attr:`cts` does not work as expected, i.e. for servers that do not send notifications.

     - ``timeout=<value>``: Change network timeout (default 3 seconds).
 This is